marko911/type-prompt/README.md

 ---

 <div align="center">
-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by Marko
 </div>